SMIC-ComputerClub/4-Wheeled-Car/README.md

 ##Week 1 & 2
--All members of the group have downloaded a copy of the Arduino software -Materials are being chosen and ordered off Taobao
+-All members of the group have downloaded a copy of the Arduino software

+-Materials are being chosen and ordered off Taobao

+-Learned how to control blinking LED using Arduino